diffy0712/openapi-to-static/README.md

 ```

 # Todo
+- [ ] Bootstrap authentication
+- [ ] Documentation for generators
+- [ ] Example for generators
+- [ ] Fix: in createArticle, there is an object as response, which should be an ArticleResponse
 - [ ] write tests
 - [ ] add header parameters as header parameters, now the authorization
       must be placed as a parameter, which does nothing and as AxiosRequestOptions.